 We now have a table name, in which we can look up the record whose PK matches the

 There are some obvious things to comment on:

-But the biggest issue first of all is that the database schema no longer describes your data very well.
+But worse than these is that the database schema no longer describes your data very well.

-Even more importantly than above is the problem of referential integrity – namely, you have none.
+We have a big problem with referential integrity – namely, you have none.

 To get an object with its generic related object, we have to do multiple lookups: